21 June 2021

 Stapling will need to be applied to new employees starting work from 1 November 2021.

 BUSSQ ran an webinar with guest speakers from the ATO to help employers prepare for this change.
-The webinar explains how stapling will need to be administered by employers and how the new requirements will work in conjunction with EBA agreements.
-Watch the webinar now.
+The webinar, which you can watch below, explains how stapling will need to be administered by employers and how the new requirements will work in conjunction with EBA agreements.

 Source: Your Future, Your Super treasury.gov.au/publication/p2020-super.
 This information is general advice only and does not take into account or consider your personal objectives, financial situation or needs.
 Prepared by BUSS (Queensland) Pty Ltd (ABN 15 065 081 281, AFSL 237860) as Trustee for BUSSQ (BUSSQ Fund, ABN 85 571 332 201).